-I recently had the pleasure of speaking to Salaams M. Salami of PieShell.
-PieShell is a relatively new crowdfunding site dedicated to food and beverage startups.
+I recently had the pleasure of speaking to Salaams M. Salami formerly of PieShell.
+PieShell was a crowdfunding site dedicated to food and beverage startups.
 The platform, founded by Cheryl Clements “empowers food and beverage entrepreneurs to bring new ideas to life.”
 A variety of questions have poured in asking about crowdfunding and what it’s all about.
 So I decided to address these questions all at once in this blog.

 Below are 10 things you need to know about Crowdfunding.
 If you have questions you would like answered post it in the comments.
 The responses to the questions were provided by the Community Growth and Support Manager, of PieShell, Salaams M.

 Is crowdfunding really legal?

 Do I have to be a legal entity to post and raise funds?

 You can be an individual, business, nonprofit, etc. Again, each site is different.
 This is what’s true for PieShell.